emcf/engshell/README.md

 - OPTIONAL: Add the engshell directory to your PATH environment variable to access it from anywhere.
 For Windows users, change the second line in `es.bat` to your install location, then call engshell with `es`.

 ## Notes:
-- `--llm` encourages LLM queries from within the code execution.
 - `--debug` allows engshell to debug its own code if it fails.
 - `--showcode` shows the code being executed.
+- `--gpt4` to use GPT-4 as the core model
+- `--llm` encourages LLM queries from within the code execution.
 - `clear` resets engshell's memory, along with the console.

 ## Examples